Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Introduction

-In this paper, we introduce Distilled Embedding, a non-linear matrix factorization method, which outperforms the current state-of-the-art methods.
-Our method, first compresses the vocabulary-space to a much smaller dimension compared to the original hidden-dimension, then applies a non-linear activation function, before recovering the original embedding-dimension.
-Additionally, we also introduce an embedding distillation method, which is similar to Knowledge Distillation \citep{Hinton2015} but we apply it to distill knowledge from a pre-trained embedding matrix and use an $L2$ loss instead of cross-entropy loss.
-To summarize our contributions are: \begin{itemize} \item We demonstrate that at the same compression rate our method outperforms existing state-of-the-art methods. \item Our proposed method is much simpler than the current state-of-the-methods, with only a single hyper-parameter controlling the compression rate. \item We introduce an embedding distillation method, which out-performs standard machine translation cross-entropy loss. \item Unlike the current state-of-the-art systems, we compress the embedding matrix with parameter sharing between the first and third components.
-We perform an exhaustive comparison of current state-of-the-art models in this setting. \item Our model uses a similar factorization as SVD, with the addition of a non-linearity, thus it is able to leverage benefits of linear SVD based methods discussed above. \item We also compare all the models against a simple low-rank matrix factorization using Singular Value Decomposition (SVD) and demonstrate that it can compete with more complex algorithms. \end{itemize}
+In this paper, we introduce Distilled Embedding, a matrix factorization method, based on Singular Value Decomposition (SVD) with two key changes a) a neural network decomposition instead of an eigenvalue decomposition and b) a distillation loss on the word embedding while fine-tuning.
+Our method, first compresses the vocabulary-space to the desired size, then applies a non-linear activation function, before recovering the original embedding-dimension.
+Additionally, we also introduce an embedding distillation method, which is similar to Knowledge Distillation \cite{Hinton2015} but we apply it to distill knowledge from a pre-trained embedding matrix and use an $L2$ loss instead of cross-entropy loss.
+To summarize, our contributions are as follows: \begin{itemize} \item We demonstrate that SVD, when fine-tuned till convergence, is comparable to recently proposed, difficult to tune methods. \item We demonstrate that at the same compression rate Distilled Embedding outperforms existing state-of-the-art methods on machine translation and SVD on language modeling. \item Our proposed method is much simpler than the current state-of-the-methods, with only a single parameter controlling the compression rate. \item Unlike the current state-of-the-art systems, we compress the embedding matrix with parameter sharing between input and output embeddings.
+We perform an exhaustive comparison of different models in this setting. \item Our method is faster at inference speed than competing matrix factorization methods and only slightly slower than SVD. \end{itemize}